 It’s the world’s first permanent nuclear waste storage site.

 This is surprising for a couple of reasons.
-First, why is it so important to build a storage site that will likely outlive our civilisation?
+First, why is it so important to build a storage site that will outlive our civilisation?

 Second, how can it be the first permanent nuclear waste storage site?
 Haven’t we been using nuclear power for decades?

 Let’s jump in and find out.